The Donnas: Atlantic Records: 2002-2005

 Atlantic also energetically marketed the Donnas through placements in numerous film soundtracks.
 The band appeared in the movie Drive Me Crazy in 1999 (as The Electrocutes), and later on the TV show Charmed performing the single "Fall Behind Me" at P3.
 They also appeared in the 1999 teen comedy Jawbreaker as the prom band, contributing two songs to the soundtrack ("Rock 'N' Roll Machine" and "Checkin' It Out").
-A cover of "Roll On Down The Highway" was used in the Disney comedy film Herbie: Fully Loaded and Backstage was used in "Freaky Friday".
-The Donnas can also be heard on Mean Girls during the end credits playing a cover of the Billy Idol song "Dancing With Myself", and they also contributed to the soundtrack of the movie Grind.
+A cover of "Roll On Down The Highway" was used in the Disney comedy film Herbie: Fully Loaded and "Backstage" was used in Freaky Friday.
+The Donnas can also be heard in Mean Girls during the end credits playing a cover of the Billy Idol song "Dancing With Myself", and they also contributed to the soundtrack of the movie Grind.
 The video "Too Bad About Your Girl" also features the cast of that film.
 The song "Take It Off" features in the movie Dodgeball.
 The song "Take Me To The Backseat" can be heard in the action comedy film 2004 D.E.B.S..
 A cover version of the Kiss song "Strutter" was used in the soundtrack to the 1999 movie Detroit Rock City.
-"Please Don't Tease" was used in "New York Minute" and "Everyone Is Wrong " was featured in the movie "Elektra".
-Then Guitar Hero used "Take It Off" for 2009 Guitar Hero Smash Hits.
+"Please Don't Tease" was used in New York Minute and "Everyone Is Wrong" was featured in the movie Elektra.
+Then Guitar Hero used "Take It Off" for 2009's Guitar Hero Smash Hits.
 "Take It Off" was also used in the 2009 hit movie The Hangover.
 "Play My Game" was featured in a Season 1 episode of What's New, Scooby Doo?.
 "Who Invited You" is featured on the soundtrack of the 2003 movie What a Girl Wants.